 Bald Eagle Journal

-The following description appears on inside cover of your journal.
+The following description appears on the inside cover of your journal.

 Bald Eagle (Haliaeetus leucocephalus)

 Eagles have long been considered powerful omens.
-Pacific Coast tribes carved them into their totem poles as a symbol of strength, friendship and prestige.
-An eagle perched on top of the Iroquois Tree of Peace symbolizes unity among the tribes of the Haudenosaunee.
-Many people hold Bald Eagles as sacred, an embodiment of the Divine.
+Many Pacific Coast tribes carve them into their totem poles as a symbol of strength, friendship and prestige.
+An eagle is perched on top of the Haudenosaunee Great Tree of Peace as a messenger to protect peace.
+In 1782 this raptor was chosen as the national symbol for the United States of America.

+Bald Eagles are held by many people as sacred, an embodiment of divine.
 They are masters of the Sky-World who inspire our spirits to soar.
 For all that the Bald Eagle represents, the fact remains that they need a plentiful food source and a secluded nesting place to survive in the wild.
-In 1782 this raptor was chosen as our national symbol.
-As a nation who has honored the Bald Eagle as an emblem of freedom, can we give them the clean water and space that they need?
+As a nation who has honored the Bald Eagle as an emblem of freedom, let us ensure we give them the clean water, space, and protection that they need.

-artwork by Michael DiGiorgio © 2012
+artwork Michael DiGiorgio

-text by Kara Jean Hagedorn
+text Kara Jean Hagedorn